fstuck37/terraform-aws-vpc/README.md

    ```
    * **zones** - Optional : Map of AWS zones with a value equal to a list of the availability zones in the region.
 Each of the AZs listed are utilized for the VPC.
    * **egress_only_internet_gateway** - Optional : Boolean to deploy egress_only_internet_gateway instead of aws_internet_gateway defaults to false

+   * **fixed-subnets** - Optional : Keys must match subnet-order and values are the list of subnets for each AZ.
+The number of subnets specified in each list needs to match the number of AZs. 'pub' is the only special name used."
+   * **fixed-name** - Optional : Keys must match subnet-order and values are the name of subnets for each AZ.
+The number of subnets specified in each list needs to match the number of AZs. 'pub' is the only special name used."
+   * **amazonaws-com** - Optional : Ability to change principal for flowlogs from amazonaws.com to amazonaws.com.cn."

 * **Subnet Information**
    * **subnets** - Optional : Keys are used for subnet names and values are the subnets for the various layers.
 These will be divided by the number of AZs based on ceil(log(length(var.zones[var.region]),2)). 'pub' is the only special name used for the public subnet.
    ```